 If you’re a business that needs 24/7 or late night on-premise security, choosing to invest in remote CCTV monitoring is a cost-effective decision.

-Security guards are expensive, in fact, it’s estimated to cost around £100k a year to have a security guard on site around the clock.
+Security services are expensive, in fact, it’s estimated to cost around £100k a year to have a security guard on site around the clock.
 They’re essentially an extra member of staff, meaning you have to consider salary, sick compensation, holiday pay and payroll before you even begin to put in the man-hours needed to find the right person.

 A remote CCTV monitoring service, paired with professionally installed and positioned cameras gives you the benefits of having an on-site security guard, at a fraction of the price.
 In fact, remote monitoring prices can start from as little as £200 per year.